ronel99/stremio-status/README.md

 # Stremio Status
 --------------------------------

-Access status page at https://status.stremio-status.com, analytics are at https://stats.stremio-status.com or through the status page link.
+Access status page at https://status.stremio-status.com, Grafana analytics are at https://stats.stremio-status.com or through the status page link.

 ## Self-host with Docker